Finschia/ostracon/tools/mintnet-kubernetes/README.rst

 ``kubectl get pods -w -o wide -L tm``

-then query the Tendermint app logs from the first pod:
+then query the Ostracon app logs from the first pod:

 ``kubectl logs -c tm -f tm-0``

-finally, use our `Rest API <https://tendermint.com/docs/tendermint-core/rpc.html>`__ to fetch the status of the second pod's Tendermint app.
+finally, use our `Rest API <https://tendermint.com/docs/tendermint-core/rpc.html>`__ to fetch the status of the second pod's Ostracon app.

 Note we are using ``kubectl exec`` because pods are not exposed (and should not be) to the outer network: